wuzelong/NHNE/README.md

 python visualization.py
 ```

-Tuning parameters based on the data set and task is required.
+Tuning parameters based on the dataset and task is required.